M4n0zz/ASIforTimOS/README.md

-# ASIforTimOS
+# Auto Script Installer (ASI)
-Auto Script Installer (ASI) for BlipBlopMenu or TimOS environment on Pokemon Red, Blue and Yellow
+for [BlipBlopMenu2](https://github.com/M4n0zz/BlipBlopMenu2) or TimOS environment on English Pokémon Red, Blue, and Yellow

 When using Nickname Writer, imported scripts typically are lost after restarting the game or entering a battle.
 In contrast, TimOS provides an SRAM-based environment that allows scripts to persist in memory.